 We are asking for:

-- Include anonymous student surveys in teacher evaluations and consider student feedback when rating teacher effectiveness.
+- Include anonymous student surveys and consider student feedback when rating teacher effectiveness and school environment.

 - Teachers who are deemed effective, would be eligible for increased opportunities and incentives, including pay raises.